Policy

 2.1 Implement decentralized governance that supports transparent and verifiable collective decision-making, and that may allow protocol upgrades or parameter adjustments where appropriate.

 2.2 Adopt transparent governance and risk-management practices that clearly define protocol roles, administrative permissions, and access rights.
 Governance structures and adjustable parameters should be publicly documented and verifiable on-chain.
 Where governance actions could result in protocol upgrades or material changes, protocols are expected to disclose such proposals in advance and enable appropriate community input.
+Key disclosures should focus on visibility into leverage and risk pathways:

 2.3 Provide on-chain data showing total circulation, collateral composition, and collateralization ratios.
 Projects should support periodic third-party audits, smart contract reviews, and performance reporting.
 DeFi stablecoins are expected to conduct ongoing security assessments, publicly disclose past vulnerabilities, patches, and audit results, and implement bug bounties to enhance user trust and reduce systemic risk.